China detains Swedish national who worked on legal aid

 At least two Japanese citizens were arrested on suspicion of espionage last year and a Canadian couple was arrested in 2014 amid a crackdown on foreign Christian groups along the country's sensitive border with North Korea.

-(Reporting by Megha Rajagopalan; Additional reporting by Ben Blanchard; Editing by Tom Heneghan)
+(Reporting by Megha Rajagopalan; Additional reporting by Ben Blanchard; Editing by Tom Heneghan and Clarence Fernandez)